Economy Dec 20 How online retailers are using AI to adjust prices by mining your personal data By Ali Rogin, Andrew Corkery

 Politics Feb 27 What to know about the Feb.
-28 economic boycott By Anne D'Innocenzio and Haleluya Hadero, Associated Press
+28 economic boycott A grassroots organization is encouraging U.S. residents not to spend any money Friday as an act of “economic resistance” to protest what the group's founder sees as the malign influence of billionaires, big corporations and both major political parties on… By Anne D'Innocenzio and Haleluya Hadero, Associated Press

 Politics Jan 24 Target says it is ending its DEI goals and programs, citing an 'evolving external landscape' Discount store chain Target said Friday that it would join rival Walmart and a number of other prominent American brands in scaling back diversity, equity and inclusion initiatives that have come under attack from conservative activists and, as of this… By Anne D'Innocenzio, Associated Press

-Economy Nov 29 Retailers hope bigger Black Friday deals energize holiday shoppers Retailers in the United States and some other countries have spent weeks pushing early holiday deals, but they are trying to seduce customers with promises of bigger discounts on Black Friday.
-By Anne D'Innocenzio
+Nov 29 Retailers hope bigger Black Friday deals energize holiday shoppers By Anne D'Innocenzio Retailers in the United States and some other countries have spent weeks pushing early holiday deals, but they are trying to seduce customers with promises of bigger discounts on Black Friday.
+Continue reading

-Making Sen$e Nov 19 Why your holiday shopping probably won’t take a hit from tariffs Retailers placed their holiday orders with overseas manufacturers months ago, allowing them to avoid some of the tariffs that were placed on China in September.
-By Gretchen Frazee
+Nov 19 Why your holiday shopping probably won't take a hit from tariffs By Gretchen Frazee Retailers placed their holiday orders with overseas manufacturers months ago, allowing them to avoid some of the tariffs that were placed on China in September.
+Continue reading

 Mar 01 Watch 2:59 Here's how American companies are responding to the Florida school shooting By PBS News Hour Students and educators were gunned down at their school in Parkland, Florida, two weeks ago, and corporate America is responding.
 Kroger announced that stores will no longer sell firearms and ammunition to buyers under 21, joining Walmart and Dick's this… Continue watching